LOADING ...

 The was a hit

-The upstairs alliance the first Sergeant Peppers
+The alliance became the first Sergeant Peppers

-band in New Orleans
+cover in New Orleans

-There was no going
+There was no back

-would start down Bourbon
+start down Bourbon Street

-and there are a lot of vultures out
+and are a lot of vultures out there

 was going to make it